-On our way back from the Mekong tour we would be stopping for lunch.
+On our way back to HCMC from the Mekong we would be stopping for lunch.
 “At one of the Hammock Cafés?”
 I asked excitedly.

 I had been fascinated by the string of cafés along the highway between Saigon and the Mekong, where each el cheapo plastic table was combined with a hammock for lounging.
 So imagine my disappointment when we ended up at ‘The Tourist Trap’ .